TradeLogDEV/TradeLog/README.md

 Planned improvements may include:

 - More detailed performance analytics
-- Additional journal functionality
-- Expanded trade statistics
+- Expanded trading statistics
 - Improved reporting
 - Additional import options
 - UI and performance improvements
 - Further quality-of-life improvements
+- Additional tools for reviewing and improving trading performance

 The roadmap may change as development continues.